The person at the center of this case

 Beyond the top three above — each detail below could be the thread that pulls this case open.

-Were there any other vessels in the area that may have witnessed the sinking or the men in the water?
+Were there any other vessels in the area that night that might have witnessed the sinking or seen survivors?

 Even the smallest detail could be the key to solving this case.